Depart home for Melbourne, Australia

 Get to know Melbourne on a tour of its highlights

 Embark on a city tour of Melbourne, including a visit to the Royal Botanic Gardens.
-We take a stroll amidst the beautiful blooms and majestic arbors of this splendid site before continuing our tour at the Parliament House and the Anzac Memorial, which honors those who sacrificed their lives at the Battle of Gallipoli during World War I. You’ll enjoy lunch at a local restaurant and have the afternoon at leisure.
+We take a stroll amidst the beautiful blooms and majestic arbors of this splendid site before continuing our tour at the Parliament House and the Anzac Memorial, which honors those who sacrificed their lives at the Battle of Gallipoli during World War I. You’ll enjoy lunch at a local restaurant, followed by a visit to the Shrine of Remembrance, Victoria's national memorial honoring Australians' wartime efforts.
 Dinner is on your own this evening.

 Venture from Melbourne to Uluru/Ayers Rock, the heart of Australia’s “Red Center”